Hybrid site following

 Setting up hybrid site following

 Hybrid site following is part of Hybrid Sites Features, and is available on both SharePoint Server 2013 and SharePoint Server 2016.
-See Hybrid sites features and OneDrive for Business for information about the other features included with Hybrid Sites Features.
+For info about the other features included with Hybrid Sites Features, see Hybrid sites features and OneDrive.